 Can you believe it?
-We're already halfway through Ramadan and it feels like we only just started yesterday!
+We're already near Ramadan and it feels like we only just had it yesterday!

 Now that we've reached the halfway mark, it is so important that we continue to keep our adrenaline running and stay motivated to make full use of the remaining 15 days of Ramadan.